alexnelsone/centralizedlogging.io/03-Setup-Landing-Zone-Accelerator.md

 that will configure the landing zone based on the configuration files.
 The first run of the pipeline is just deploying an skeleton set of configuration files.
 Once the `AWSAccelerator-Installer` pipeline is complete, you can find those files in CodeCommit.

+During the setup process, the installer pipeline will also configure the SNS notification for the pipeline approval stage.
+A subscription confirmation will go to the email address(es) that you included as parameters to the stack that you will need to confirm.

+Once you see the `AWSAccelerator-Pipeline` running, sit back and relax.
+It's going to be a while.
+As each stage runs, it is going to turn blue.
+Successfully completed stages will show as green and stages that haven't run yet will be grey.

+Wait until the pipeline gets to the `Review` stage.
+At that point, you should receive an email alerting that an approval is needed.
+After you approve the stage, you can step away for a bit.
+It will take some time for the pipeline to complete.